 How to get to Lombok on a day trip-

 There are several different ways to travel to Lombok.
 For example, from mainland Bali, you could take a ferry for under £5, or catch a quick flight!
-However, if you want to visit Lombok on a day trip, it’s best to travel from the Gili Islands, as while a boat ride from Bali can take 3-4 hours, Lombok is only around 15 minutes away from Gili Trawangan (which itself is a must-visit).
+However, if you want to visit Lombok on a day trip, it’s best to travel from the Gili Islands.
+While a boat ride from Bali can take 3-4 hours, Lombok is only around 15 minutes away from Gili Trawangan (which itself is a must-visit).

-This means you’ll have maximum time to explore Lombok!
-Plus there are several different fast boat companies on the Gili Islands that will take you to Lombok for a very decent price… I decided it was most convenient to organise the journey through my hotel on Gili Trawangan: Villa Ombak.
+There are several different fast boat companies on the Gili Islands that will take you to Lombok for a very decent price… However, I decided it was most convenient to organise the journey through my hotel: Villa Ombak.
 The staff were amazingly helpful and even arranged for a local guide to meet me once I arrived!
 Most hotels will offer a similar service, so travelling to Lombok from the Gili Islands really couldn’t be easier.

 More Information for your Lombok Itinerary –

-Compared to Bali, Lombok flies relatively under the Radar.
-However, some actually say it’s Bali’s ‘unspoilt counterpart’.
-Less populated than the tourist hotspot, but around the same size, I would have to agree with this statement after my Lombok day tip.
+Lombok flies relatively under the Radar in Indonesia, however it’s often seen as Bali’s ‘unspoilt counterpart’ and some even suggest it’s a better alternative to Bali all together.
+Less populated than the tourist hotspot, but around the same size, I would have to agree with this statement after my Lombok day trip.

 Everywhere you look is spectacularly beautiful.
 As soon as I arrived on the island I was blown away by the views… the coast is full of picture-perfect beaches, which are replaced by endless green rice fields, and towering mountain peaks as you head inland!
 Basically what I’m trying to say is that however you decide to plan your own Lombok itinerary, you’ll be treated to the most amazing scenery and the friendliest locals!
 But below are my top things to do…